ba-san/Count-Annotator2/README.md

 &nbsp;&nbsp;&nbsp;T&nbsp;&nbsp;&nbsp;   -- refer to original/denoised image (some functions cannot be used while this mode)
 &nbsp;&nbsp;&nbsp;U&nbsp;&nbsp;&nbsp;   -- show histgram-equalized image
 &nbsp;&nbsp;&nbsp;Y&nbsp;&nbsp;&nbsp;   -- make image sharp
-&nbsp;&nbsp;&nbsp;P&nbsp;&nbsp;&nbsp;   -- pending
+&nbsp;&nbsp;&nbsp;P&nbsp;&nbsp;&nbsp;   -- pend image
 I,J,K,M-- move pointer up, left, right, down respectively
 &nbsp;&nbsp;&nbsp;A,S  -- make circle smaller/bigger
 &nbsp;&nbsp;&nbsp;Q,W  -- make window smaller/bigger
 Enter(and N)-- move to next image

 ### 2. Double checking
-You must go through this section to crop image.
+If you are annotating as a team, it's highly reccomended only a team leader use this script.
-If you are annotating as a team, it is reccomended only a team leader use this script to ensure the quality.
+In the case you run checker.py at different environments from "OO_output" was originally created, **change images' path inside
-If you will run checker.py at different env from "OO_output" was originally created, **change images' path inside OO.csv to match to your env!!**  (You can use path_changer.py for this purpose.)
+OO.csv to match to your environment!!**  (You can use path_changer.py for this purpose.)

-1. setting path of checker.py
+1. setting the path in checker.py
 ```
 folder = "pocari-cm.mp4" # must be "OO_output"
 ```